sajuchengat/pythonscripts/README.md

-# A repository to store python scripts created
+# A repository to store python scripts